dareke/Store_sim_MySQL_database/README.md

 ## Description
 Simulation of a Cloth Store, using data stored in database on mySQL server.
 To work, you have to open and provide data about mySQL server to the database.java file.
+Example of working database, stored in a SQL script "skrypt.txt".
 ## Features
 - Register a client account
 - Login into a client, employee, manager to the store